 To create your holiday budget, take the total sum you want to spend on Christmas and allocate a specific dollar amount for every single holiday related expense.

-If you track you expenses or save receipts, it might help to look back at what you spent last year (and make adjustments, if necessary).
+If you track your expenses or save receipts, it might help to look back at what you spent last year and make adjustments as necessary.
 Otherwise, you will just have to make a best guess as to how much money to spend on each category.

 When To Start Budgeting for Christmas

-However, if the holidays have snuck up on you (like they tend to do!), then it is never too late to start.
-Just commit to getting a head start for next year and start your planning the day after Christmas.
+However, if the holidays have snuck up on you (as they tend to do), it’s still not too late to start.
+Just commit to getting ahead for next year and begin your saving fund the day after Christmas.

 Don’t have a monthly budget?
 Get started with budgeting today!
 When you subscribe to Positively Frugal, I will send you a FREE Budget Template!